gymnasium/gymcms/courses/take5/GYM-5053/index.md

 Now, humans are hardwired by evolution to seek faces.
 And without one on your site, you’re missing an opportunity to develop trust.
 So adding a profile photo can add a sense of reassurance and connect you virtually to your visitors.

 Now, if you have the budget, a good photographer can be worth it.

-But if you want to do it on your own, here’s a professional secret.
-Whatever number of photos you think you need, take two to three times more than that.
+But if you want to do it on your own, here’s a **professional secret:** Whatever number of photos you think you need, take two to three times more than that.

 It sounds obvious, but too many people just take a couple of photos and call it a day.
 No. Every photo you have increases your chance of choosing one you’re happy with.

 Now, another way to foster credibility is through testimonials.
 Recommendations from past or current coworkers or employers are a great start.

-But here’s a pro tip.
-Give a recommendation to get a recommendation.
+But here’s a **pro tip:** Give a recommendation to get a recommendation.

 By giving someone a recommendation first, you actually set the tone for the type of recommendation you want back, not to mention increase the odds that you’ll actually receive it.

 Finally, adding details about your personal life is a matter of finding a good balance.
 No detail subliminally portrays you as a boring person, no matter how unfair that seems.
 Too much detail is also a bad idea because chances are the visitor will just quit reading before they get to the end.
 Somewhere here in the middle is the sweet spot of just enough information.
 But your job, of course, is to make it authentic and engaging.